 Crypto Network's Killer Value Proposition

-- the creation of the first common language of finance, i.e. the ATP, or “Asset Transfer Protocol”, which is the financial equivalent to “HTTP”, or “Hypertext Transfer Protocol”, the common language of the web; and,
+- the creation of a common language of assets, i.e. the ATP, or “Asset Transfer Protocol”, which is the asset equivalent to “HTTP”, or “Hypertext Transfer Protocol”, the common language of the information; and,

-- the creation of the first the common infrastructure of finance, i.e. the first “Amazon Web Services”, which enables the core set of financial apps and primitives to be built upon the common language in a free, but compliant, way.
+- the creation of the first the common infrastructure of assets, i.e. the first “web services”, which enables the core set of value-bearing apps and primitives to be built upon the common language in a free, but compliant, way.

 What is Functionalization?